Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     cd C:\ora2pg
     rename ora2pg_conf.dist ora2pg.conf.dist
     ```
+    > Note: If the ora2pg folder is not exist in the C dirctory then please run these below commands and the start from Step 1.
+     ```

+     cd 'C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL-master\Hands-on lab\lab-files'
+     .\installora2pg.ps1```

 2. To create a project, we will use the ora2pg command with the --init_project flag.
 In the example below, our migration project is titled nw_migration.